A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Numerical experiments.

 The periodic hill flow is then computed at a higher Reynolds number of $Re_b = 37000$ using the fine grid and comparisons between the new dynamic slip-wall model and the EQWM predictions for the mean velocities and Reynolds stresses are shown in Figs.~\ref{fig:Re37k_mean_vel_model_comps} and \ref{fig:Re37k-Re_stresses}, respectively.
 The EQWM significantly underpredicts the separation and shows a faster recovery and the mean stream-wise and wall-normal velocity profiles in the separated regions show a significant mismatch with the experiments.
 On the other hand, the dynamic slip-wall model accurately captures the separation and shows an excellent match with the experiments for the mean velocities at the four locations in Fig.~\ref{fig:Re37k_mean_vel_model_comps}.
+A discrepancy is observed for the wall-normal velocity at $x/h = 8$ similar to the $Re_b \approx 10600$ case, which is consistent with the study of \cite{gloerfelt2019large}.
 The Reynolds shear stress profiles predicted by the dynamic slip-wall model also closely agree with the experiments whereas the EQWM model predictions show a considerable mismatch.
 This is also the case for the stream-wise Reynolds stress profiles.
-However, the dynamic slip-wall model predictions for the wall-normal Reynolds stress show some discrepancy with the experiment, but the predictions are considerably better than the EQWM.
+However, the dynamic slip-wall model predictions for the wall-normal Reynolds stress show some discrepancies and overpredict the levels found in the experiments.
+This is again consistent with the LES studies of \cite{gloerfelt2019large} which showed dramatic overprediction for the wall-normal Reynolds stresses while getting a good match for the other Reynolds stress components.
+Overall, the dynamic slip-wall model predictions are considerably better than the EQWM.